 It is VERY HELPFUL to me and other readers if you leave a review after you make my recipe.
 Please come back & let me know how it turned out!

 For the cinnamon/sugar coating

-Preheat your oven to 375 degrees and line two baking sheets with either parchment paper or silicone baking mats.
+- Preheat your oven to 375 degrees and line two baking sheets with either parchment paper or silicone baking mats.
+Set aside.
 Set aside.

-Turn the mixer on low and slowly add the flour mixture to the butter mixture.
+- Turn the mixer on low and slowly add the flour mixture to the butter mixture.
 The dough will be thick.
-Mine even looked a little dry.
-I had to switch to mixing by hand to get it to fully come together.